-- approve a position description for, and the appointment of (and if appropriate the dismissal and (a) replacement of), the President and Chief Executive Officer (the "CEO"), and review and approve the criteria relevant to the CEO's compensation, evaluate the CEO's performance relative to that criteria, and fix the compensation of the CEO based on such evaluation; - (b) approve the appointment of senior management, approve their compensation, and oversee the evaluation of their performance; - (c) approve incentive compensation plans, equity compensation plans and other compensation plans for senior management, and approve compensation policies and guidelines applicable to employees of the Corporation; and - (d) oversee the succession planning processes of the Corporation with respect to senior management. - 8.
-Director Orientation and Education.
-All newly appointed Directors shall be provided with a comprehensive orientation as to the nature and operation of the business and affairs of the Corporation and as to the role and responsibilities of the Board, of Board Committees and of each Director, and existing Directors shall be periodically updated in respect of the foregoing. - 9.
+- (a) approve a position description for, and the appointment of (and if appropriate the dismissal and replacement of), the President and Chief Executive Officer (the "CEO"), and annually: (i) review and approve the goals and objectives relevant to the CEO's compensation, (ii) evaluate the CEO's performance relative to those goals and objectives and approve the salary, bonus, equity compensation and, if applicable, other compensation arrangements for the CEO based on such evaluation; - (b) approve the appointment of and, if appropriate, the dismissal and replacement of the CEO's direct reports at the Executive Vice-President level and above and for those senior officers who are responsible for the oversight functions (the "Executive Officers"); - (c) approve the designs of material incentive compensation plans, including equity-based plans and other compensation plans for Executive Officers; and - (d) oversee succession planning with respect to the CEO and Executive Officers. - 7.
 Code of Conduct.
 The Board shall support management in maintaining a culture of integrity throughout the Corporation.
-The Board shall adopt a code of business conduct and ethics (the "Code") to promote integrity and deter wrongdoing that is applicable to Directors, officers and employees of the Corporation and that addresses, among other things, conflicts of interest (including procedures to identify and resolve conflicts and potential conflicts), protection and proper use of corporate assets and opportunities, confidentiality and use of confidential information, whistleblowing, fair dealing with the Corporation's security holders, customers, suppliers, competitors and employees, compliance with applicable laws, rules and regulations and the reporting of illegal or unethical behaviour, and shall require management to establish processes and procedures to monitor compliance with the Code. - 10.
-Chairman of the Board.
-The Board shall approve a position description for the Chairman of the Board.

-11. Board Committees.
-The Board shall:

-- (a) establish an Executive Committee, an Audit Committee, a Risk Committee, a Conduct Review Committee, a Governance and Nominating Committee and a Compensation Committee, and may establish such other Committees as it deems advisable to assist it in discharging its duties under this Charter, and may establish Committee charters and otherwise delegate to those Committees such duties and responsibilities as may be permitted by law and as it deems necessary or advisable; - (b) approve position descriptions for the Chairman of each Board Committee; and - satisfy itself that each of its major operating subsidiaries has established, in addition to the Committees (c) referred to in (a) above, an Investment Committee.
+The Board shall adopt a code of conduct (the "Code") to promote integrity and deter wrongdoing that is applicable to Directors, officers and employees of the Corporation and that addresses, among other things, conflicts of interest (including procedures to identify and resolve conflicts and potential conflicts), protection and proper use of corporate assets and opportunities, confidentiality and use of confidential information, whistleblowing, fair dealing with the Corporation's security holders, customers, suppliers, competitors and employees, compliance with applicable laws, rules and regulations and the reporting of illegal or unethical behaviour, and shall require management to establish processes and procedures to monitor compliance with the Code. - 8.
+Chair of the Board.
+The Board shall approve a position description for the Chair of the Board. - 9.
+Board Committees.
+The Board shall: - (a) establish an Executive Committee, an Audit Committee, a Risk Committee, a Conduct Review Committee, a Governance and Nominating Committee, an Investment Committee and a Human Resources Committee, and may establish such other Committees as it deems advisable to assist it in discharging its duties under this Charter, and may establish Committee charters and otherwise delegate to those Committees such duties and responsibilities as may be permitted by law and as it deems necessary or advisable; and - (b) approve position descriptions for the Chair of each Board Committee. - 10.
+Corporate Governance.
+The Board shall oversee the development of the Corporation's approach to corporate governance, including the development of corporate governance policies, principles and guidelines, and shall approve such policies, principles and guidelines as it deems appropriate. - 11.
+Director Orientation and Education.
+The Board shall ensure that: - (a) all newly appointed Directors are provided with a comprehensive orientation as to the nature and operation of the business and affairs of the Corporation and as to the role and responsibilities of the Board, of Board Committees and of each Director; and - (b) all directors are provided with the opportunity to enhance their knowledge of regulatory developments, business initiatives, risk and risk management, new products and any matters affecting the Corporation's operations.